Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions

 Analogies between our results and those of Refs.~\cite{little1967decay,langer1967intrinsic,hakim1997nonlinear} suggest that ramping the potential past the critical value will induce a self-oscillation process, analogous to the soliton train in a conservative 1D flow \cite{hakim1997nonlinear} or a phase-slip center~\cite{skocpol1974phase} in a superconducting wire.
-This is supported by numerical integration of a time-dependent GPE~\cite{SM}.
-An example is shown in Figs.~\ref{fig:1}(c-f).
-After $V_0$ passes through a critical point, supersonic flow forms; see (d, f) for regions with $\Delta = c+v<0$, where $v$ ($c$) is the local flow velocity (sound speed).
-Coincidentally, a train of ring-shaped dark solitons~\cite{kivshar1994ring} (3 clearly visible in this example) are emitted toward the sink center, in time separation $\lesssim 3~$ms. They appear as left-moving dark dips in the radial plots (c, e), forcing oscillations in the supersonic flow.
-We find that this process is insensitive to the potential ramp speed and that soliton emission always accompanies formation of supersonic flow near the critical point.
+This is supported by full numerical integration of a time-dependent 2D GPE~\cite{SM}.
+An example is shown in the radial plots in Figs.~1(c-f) and the 2D plots in (e).
+After $V_0$ passes through a critical point, supersonic flow forms; see (d) and (f) for regions with $\Delta = c+v<0$, where $v$ ($c$) is the local flow velocity (sound speed).
+We evaluate $v=\frac{\hbar}{m}\frac{\partial \phi}{\partial r}$, where $\phi$ is the phase of the wave function.
+Coincidentally, a train of ring-shaped dark solitons~\cite{kivshar1994ring} (3 clearly visible in this example) are emitted toward the sink center, in time separation $\lesssim 3~$ms. They appear as left-moving dark dips in the radial plots (c) and (e), forcing oscillations in the supersonic flow.
+We find that this process is insensitive to the potential ramp speed and that soliton emission always accompanies formation of a supersonic flow near the critical point.

-Once initiated, a ring soliton's radial motion triggers a multiplication process, a remarkable effect absent in 1D black-hole lasers.
-We point out that a shrinking ring dark soliton cannot stop at the `singularity' at $r=0$ due to conservation of energy~\cite{kivshar1994ring}.
-A soliton first transmits through the inner horizon, reaches an inner turning point at $r\geq 0$, and then expand radially back to the supersonic region [right-moving dark dips in Fig.~\ref{fig:1}(e)], a process made possible by the superluminal dispersion.
-Each expanding soliton would split into more solitons---deeper ones with slower radial speeds cannot expand against the supersonic flow and would shrink back to a small radius.
-Shallower ones with faster speeds can transmit through the outer horizon and become out-going radiation.
-Those trapped within the black-hole horizon continue to oscillate and multiply, and the system behaves like an amplifying, self-periodic `soliton laser' mediating oscillating supersonic flows.
+Once initiated, a ring soliton's radial motion becomes part of a multiplication process, a remarkable effect absent in 1D black-hole lasers.
+We point out that a shrinking ring dark soliton cannot stop at the `singularity' at $r=0$~\cite{kivshar1994ring,tamura2023observation}.
+A soliton first passes through the inner horizon, reaches an inner turning point at $r\geq 0$, and then expands radially back towards the supersonic region (outward-moving dips in the density in Fig.~1(e), showing opposite phase slips compared with the inward-moving ones in the phase plot).
+Upon reaching the inner horizon, the soliton is reflected towards $r =0$, leaving behind a wake of out-going radiation.
+During this process, new solitons are continually emitted inward near the inner horizon and also become trapped at smaller radii.
+The system thus behaves like an amplifying `soliton laser' mediating oscillating supersonic flows while emitting sound waves out of the black-hole horizon.